ShannonAI/OpenViDial/README.md

 1. Download `zip_train` from the link : `https://drive.google.com/drive/folders/1Aygv6rTWtvDv7-WLzzOSltHnht_dK80g?usp=sharing` and Run `cat.sh` which you download in the step 1, then move them to origin_dir

-## Baselines
+## Models
-We proposed three baselines for this dataset:
+We proposed three models for this dataset:
 * Model #1 - NoVisual: use only dialog texts without visual information

 <div align="center">